 Samsung and its carrier partners will push out periodic bug fix updates to the Galaxy S8 and Galaxy S8+ but they can be sporadic.

 The company’s already issued global firmware updates to both devices.
 The update delivers the April security patch and it also disables the ability to remap the Bixby button on the two devices.

-On top of that, the company will release another software update to fix Wi-Fi problems affecting some Galaxy S8 models.
+Samsung will also release another Galaxy S8 software update to fix Wi-Fi problems affecting some Galaxy S8 models.